-Area 2- Questions to consider
+9.2 Area 2- Questions to consider:

-Recent infill and redevelopment schemes have increased dwelling density locally and led to hard surfacing dominating front gardens- should density be subject to control? (similar to Area 1)
+Recent infill and redevelopment schemes have increased dwelling density locally and led to hard surfacing dominating front gardens-should density be subject to control? (similar to Area 1)

-Some areas of gardens and undeveloped land on the outer edges and at the north end of Westmore Road retain a strongly semi-rural feel and are designated as Green Belt.
+Some areas of gardens and undeveloped land on the outer edges and at the north end of Westmore Road retain a strongly semi-rural feel and are outside the defined village settlement area.
 How important is it that these areas remain undeveloped?
-How would openness be affected if further development was proposed?
+How would openness be affected if further development was proposed in these areas?